If you’re serious about good sound it’s helpful to understand the difference between coaxial and component speakers – along with why it matters.

 Coaxial speakers provide much better sound than standard low-end single cone speakers – even those with a whizzer cone added to supposedly improve the sound.
-Coaxial speakers are a type of 2-way design where the job of producing sound is split between them for best results.
-This way a full range of sound can be produced.
+Coaxial speakers use a 2-way design where the job of producing full-range sound is split between them for best results.

-The thing is that plain ‘ole car speakers like you’ll find in many vehicles and home stereo systems are terrible!
-They’re well-known for bad sound and have been one of the single biggest complaints of my car stereo installation customers for years.
+The typical car speakers you’ll find in many vehicles and home stereo systems are terrible!
+They’re well-known for bad sound and have been one of the single biggest complaints from my car stereo installation customers for years.

 But why?
-As you can see in my picture above, they’re bad sounding because only have a single speaker (woofer/midrange) isn’t good enough.
-There’s a big range of sound they can’t produce well – if at all.
+As you can see in my picture above, they’re bad sounding because they only have a single speaker (woofer/midrange)which isn’t enough to cover the full frequency range.

-The truth is that single cone speakers simply can’t produce great sounding music like coaxial models do.
-Coaxial speakers make up the difference by using a tweeter to take care of the upped end of the musical sound range, filling in what other speakers can’t produce.
+The truth is that single cone speakers can’t produce great sounding music like coaxial models.
+Coaxial speakers fix this by using a tweeter to take care of the upper end of the musical sound range, filling in what other speakers can’t produce.

 2-way vs 3-way coaxial speakers

 3-way coaxial speakers are simply an extension of 2-way models with an additional small speaker (usually another tweeter or type of mid range) added for extra sound performance.